 5,069: The total number of wolves killed by USDA APHIS Wildlife Services from 2004 through 2017 because of livestock predation.
 This total does not include unreported kills or authorized losses not involving the agency.
 Be it private or public lands, wolves will be killed, in perpetuum, for the love of a burger, and most certainly when non-lethal deterrents are considered to be in order.
 A damned disgrace; in states with infinitesimal populations of wolves, such as Oregon, unacceptable.

-Oregon wildlife officials have killed, or authorized the killing of 17 wolves since 2009, including 13 (soon to be 14) in the past two years.
-12 more have been poached, including 8 since 2015.
-Of those 17, this year, 3 wolves from the Pine Creek Pack have been killed (an uncollared yearling female wolf was shot from the ground on April 10th, and 2 other family members, another yearling female and an adult male, were gunned down via helicopter on the 18th).
+By June/2018, Oregon wildlife officials killed, or authorized the killing of 17 wolves since 2009, including 13 (soon to be 14) over the course of just two years (between 2016 and 2018).
+Twelve more have been poached, including 8 since 2015.
+Of those 17 authorized removals, three wolves from the Pine Creek Pack were killed in 2018 (an uncollared yearling female wolf was shot from the ground April 10th, and 2 other family members—another yearling female and an adult male—were gunned down via helicopter on the 18th).
 All killed, or “removed” as they like to say, for predating on livestock.

 Is co-existence possible?
 With cattle replacing prey species in record numbers, not just on private lands, but also on public lands and even in our forests, this idea becomes an illusion.
 One needs a place to “exist” in order to “co-exist.”
 For the very reason wolves were all but completely extirpated from the contiguous United States nearly 100 years ago, they must suffer again.